24 Secrets Pain Doctors Won’t Tell You

 Heat or ice?

 Use an ice pack for acute injuries, to minimize blood flow and reduce swelling and pain.
 Use heat to loosen muscles and stiff joints and help you feel more mobile.
-Here’s a guide to which injuries you should treat with heat, or ice.
+(Heat or ice?
+Here’s a guide to injury treatment.)

 Your back and neck (and often shoulder) pain may have little or nothing to do with your abnormal MRI

 Studies show that if you perform an MRI on any 100 people, you’ll find an abnormality in about 90 percent of them, even if they’re not experiencing any pain.
-Find out how to tell if your back pain comes from sciatica symptoms.
+(These are the sciatica symptoms you should know.)

 Reconsider before asking for a prescription